What is the Fair Patient Billing Act?

 How long do I have to apply for financial assistance?

-The hospital must give you at least 60 days from the day you are released from the hospital to submit an application for financial assistance.
-But, there is no time limit on submitting an application for financial assistance.
-If your income is very low and you show this to the hospital in your application for financial assistance, the hospital is required to cancel your bill.
+The hospital must give you at least 60 days from the day you are released from the hospital to apply for financial assistance.
+But, there is no time limit on applying for financial aid.
 If your income is above federal poverty levels, the hospital may reduce your bill and discuss a payment plan with you.
 Once you have worked out a payment plan with the hospital, you are responsible for making the payments you agreed to.
-If you fail to make an agreed payment, the hospital can take collection action against you.
+If you fail to make a decided payment amount, the hospital can take collection action against you.

-What if my application for financial assistance is denied?
+What can I do if my application for financial assistance is denied?

 What if I cannot afford to pay the bill?

 If you have shown that you do not have the income or assets to pay the amount owed, and you have met your responsibilities under the Act, then the hospital cannot take legal action against you to collect the bill.

 Can I get a payment plan for my bill?